 Credit: Ally Arcuri

 Rugged trail shoes have more robust protection in the form of rock plates or densely padded EVA (ethylene vinyl acetate) foam midsoles.
-The upper fabric is usually tough, with a more pronounced toe guard.
+The upper fabric is tough, with a more pronounced toe guard.
 The upper and the platform offer enough support and rigidity to stabilize your foot on uneven ground and steep descents without being so stiff that a lengthy break-in period is required.

 Testing shoes in early winter to assess weather resistance and traction.